Configure the Heroku Command Line Interface (CLI) using these steps: Heroku CLI.

 heroku run rake db:migrate --app name_of_app

 And that's it!
-You're up and running with a free Standard File server that you can use in Standard Notes.
+You're up and running with a free Standard Notes server that you can use in Standard Notes.

 Note that you should understand the limitations of Heroku's free tier.
 In particular, your instance will sleep after 30 minutes of idleness, and may take several seconds to start up again on subsequent requests.